-A member of the species Capsicum, the Scorpion chile pepper is a hybrid of the Chinese and frutescens species.
-The Scorpion chile pepper holds the current Guinness Book record for the world’s hottest chile.
-Registering in between 1,400,000 and 2,000,000 Scoville units the heat of the Scorpion chile towers over other well-known varieties such as the Habanero, which ranges between 100,000 and 300,000 and the Ghost pepper which ranges between 850,000 and 1,050,000.
+A member of the species Capsicum, the Red Scorpion chile pepper is a hybrid of the Chinese and frutescens species.
+The Red Scorpion chile pepper holds the current Guinness Book record for the world’s hottest chile.
+Registering in between 1,400,000 and 2,000,000 Scoville units the heat of the Red Scorpion chile towers over other well-known varieties such as the Habanero, which ranges between 100,000 and 300,000 and the Ghost chile which ranges between 850,000 and 1,050,000.

-Due to the high heat of the Scorpion chile pepper much caution must be taken when working with them.
-Protective gloves should be worn to keep the pepper from touching the skin, though even with multiple pairs of gloves the oil from the flesh and seeds of the cut peppers can eventually seep through to the skin.
-When cooking with them do so in a ventilated area and avoid inhaling any pepper fumes as it can burn the eyes and throat.
-Those that commercially produce the hot sauce wear protective clothing, gloves and chemical masks while cooking the pepper.
-The peppers are most commonly used in salsas, sauces and chili.
-Keep in mind only a very minimal amount of the pepper is needed to make a massively hot impact.
+Due to the high heat of the Red Scorpion chile much caution must be taken when working with them.
+Protective gloves should be worn to keep the chile from touching the skin, though even with multiple pairs of gloves the oil from the flesh and seeds of the cut chiles can eventually seep through to the skin.
+When cooking with them do so in a ventilated area and avoid inhaling any chile fumes as it can burn the eyes and throat.
+Those that commercially produce the hot sauce wear protective clothing, gloves and chemical masks while cooking with the chile.
+The chiles are most commonly used in salsas, sauces and chili.
+Keep in mind only a very minimal amount of the chile is needed to make a massively hot impact.

-The Scorpion chile pepper is believed to have originated in Trinidad where it has been studied since the mid 1990’s at the University of the West Indies.
-The chilies thrive in warm to hot climates and are at their highest heat when the plant is stressed.
-The heat of a pepper varies depending upon the pepper type but as a rule of thumb within these types the hotter the environment the chile is grown in the hotter the pepper can get.
-Some growers also claim that using run off from worm farms to fertilize the Scorpion pepper will help it reach a higher heat.
-Commercial production and marketing of the Scorpion chile pepper has been mainly in the United States and Australia where it is used most commonly to make hot sauces.
+The Red Scorpion chile is believed to have originated in Trinidad where it has been studied since the mid 1990’s at the University of the West Indies.
+The chile peppers thrive in warm to hot climates and are at their highest heat when the plant is stressed.
+The heat of a chile varies depending upon the chile type but as a rule of thumb within these types the hotter the environment the chile is grown in the hotter the chile can get.
+Some growers also claim that using run off from worm farms to fertilize the Red Scorpion pepper will help it reach a higher heat.
+Commercial production and marketing of the Red Scorpion chile has occurred mainly in the United States and Australia where it is used most commonly to make hot sauces.